 Drop Shipping is a Volume and Cost Cutting Game

-The big reason I personally am not fond of drop shipping is that it is a margins and volume game.
+The big reason I personally am not fond of drop shipping is that it is a margin and volume game.
 He who sells the most products at the lowest prices and lowest costs wins.
 Drop Shipping businesses tend to have around 1/2 to 1/3 the margins of a private label business.
 This means in order to have the same profit with a drop shipping business, you need to have 2-3x higher revenue.
-This means you need to have 2-3x more orders which means 2-3x more more customer support emails, 2-3x more returns, and ultimately 2-3x more headaches.
+This means you need to have 2-3x more orders which means 2-3x more customer support emails, 2-3x more returns, and ultimately 2-3x more headaches.

 Drop shippers also tend to have catalogs of thousands of products, opposed to private labelers who have a fraction of this.
 To be successful you have to be an expert at managing a very deep catalog of products.
 Some skills you need to be good at to manage a catalog of thousands of products:

 - Using file feed uploads (csvs) to upload products instead of manually entering them